Ghost of Tsushima

-Jin will be able to see golden birds flying around sometimes, accompanied with distinctive twittering sounds.
+Jin will be able to see golden birds flying around sometimes, accompanied by distinctive twittering sounds.
 Be sure to follow them!
 These birds lead Jin to important locations, such as hot springs, bamboo strikes, and collectible items.

-These things can be easy to miss without the birds' help, so be sure to pursue ones you spot.
+These things can be easy to miss without the birds' help, so be sure to pursue the ones you spot.

 2. Follow the Foxes

 Golden birds aren't the only wildlife to look out for!
 At every fox den, you'll see a fox.
 Follow it to find an inari shrine, where you can work towards getting a new charm slot for your weapons.

 In Japanese culture, foxes were seen in inari shrines as messengers.
 One impressive aspect of Ghost of Tsushima is its keen attention to detail in real Japanese history and folklore.

 3. Put on Omamori Charms as Soon as You Get Them

 Omamori charms can be found by climbing to shrines and praying at them.
 They provide boosts to your bow, armor, stealth, and sword.
 Others allow Jin to find extra loot.
 Keep an eye on what Inari charms you have equipped and switch them out when his situation changes.
 For example, stealth charms are useful when you are infiltrating a Mongolian logging camp.